funny-bytes/hapi-field-auth/README.md

 this plugin allows to restrict access on field-level.

 A prerequisite is authentication -- use any authentication plugin, e.g., `hapi-auth-basic`.
-It is expected that the authentication sets `request.route.auth.credentials.scope` to the request object.
+It is expected that authentication sets `request.route.auth.credentials.scope` to the request object.

+Dynamic scopes referring to the request object (query, params, payload, and credentials) are supported, e.g., `user-{params.id}`.
+Prefix characters `!` and `+` are not (yet) supported.

 ## Usage